ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Related Work

 Long-range context information is crucial for accurate scene understanding, which has been verified in many existing works~\cite{DilatedConvolution,Deeplab,LargeKernel}.
-Due to the built-in long-range dependence modeling without induction bias, the non-local operation like the non-local block~\cite{NonLocalNet} and self-attention in transformer~\cite{ViT,ViT-Adapter,Swin}, has become an important component for capturing the global context cues.
+Due to the built-in long-range dependence modeling, the non-local operation like the non-local block~\cite{NonLocalNet} and self-attention in transformer~\cite{ViT,ViT-Adapter,Swin}, has become an important component for capturing the global context cues.
 Recently, several transformer-based approaches have been proposed for bi-source dense prediction tasks.
 Most of those methods~\cite{changedetection-DMINet,rgbdsod-VST,rgbdtsod-SwinNet,caver-tip,rgbtcc-RGBTMMCC,rgbtcc-MAT} follow the design pattern of using independent encoders for different sources.
 They apply vision transformers to construct hierarchical representations and ignore the complementarity characterization in the encoder stage.
-Moreover, their interaction units based on standard attention also limit the scalability of their structure~\cite{changedetection-DMINet,rgbdsod-VST,rgbtcc-MAT,caver-tip}.
+Moreover, their interaction units based on standard attention also limit the scalability of their structure~\cite{changedetection-DMINet,rgbdsod-VST,rgbtcc-MAT,caver-tip,mmseg-MultiMAE,mmseg-TokenFusion}.
+With less inductive bias and relying only on data-driven learning, these schemes may struggle to effectively perceive key cues in complex contexts~\cite{ViT}.
 Different from them, we use the proxy prototype mechanism inspired by the clustering algorithm to transform the global interaction of complementary information into two sequential steps of aggregation and diffusion.
 This design effectively improves the scalability of the proposed architecture for different tasks and plays a positive role in realizing a general model for diverse bi-source dense prediction tasks.